bf4/webtrees/modules/googlemap_readme.txt

    http://www.google.com/apis/maps/signup.html
 2. Go to the Googlemap configuration page.
 You can find this page under the Administration page.
-3. Set Enable Googlemap to ‘Yes’.
+3. Set Enable Googlemap to â€˜Yesâ€™.
 4. Enter the key in the input field, and click save.

 The map will only be shown if at least one fact has a place with coordinates